abender/needham-schroeder/README.md

 ## Configuration

 It is intended, that the user may choose lengths for all attributes of the NS-protocol (e.g. The length of identities, nonces and keys).
-While those for identities and nonces can be freely chosen, the lengths of the keys must be 16 Bytes, so they can be used for AES-128 and [CCM](https://tools.ietf.org/html/rfc3610)
+While those for identities and nonces can be freely chosen, the lengths of the keys must be 16 Bytes, so they can be used for CCM.

 The NS-client performs retransmissions to deal with lossy networks.
 To adjust its parameters change `NS_RETRANSMIT_TIMEOUT` and `NS_RETRANSMIT_MAX` accordingly.